-During the process of preparation of the consolidated financial statements in accordance with IFRSs, management is required to make judgements, estimates, and assumptions.
-These judgements, estimates, and assumptions may affect application of the Group's accounting policies and amount of assets, liabilities, revenue, and expenses.
+During the process of preparation of the consolidated financial statements in accordance with IFRSs, management is required to make judgements, estimates, and assumptions may affect application of the Group's accounting policies and amount of assets, liabilities, revenue, and expenses.
 However, actual results could differ from these estimates.
 The estimates and the underlying assumptions are reviewed on an ongoing basis.
 The effects of a change in accounting estimates are recognized prospectively from the period in which the estimate is revised.